High Rise Window Cleaning | RayAccess, Inc.

 - Recessed areas may be unreachable.

 An aerial lift powered by a hydraulic system that lifts workers to a predetermined height based on the lift’s range.
-There are various types of man lifts such as scissor lifts, articulated and straight boom lifts, compact crawler and spider lifts.
+There are various types of man lifts such as scissor lifts, articulated and straight boom lifts, compact crawlers and spider lifts.
 Each type of lift has its own advantages and limitations.

 - Cleaning windows using man lifts can be a very effective way to access/clean windows of buildings between 3-10 stories.